 A graduate nondegree student who later wishes to seek a graduate degree must meet the requirements for admission, submit all required materials and items by the program’s deadline, and must pay the usual application fee.
-A degree-seeking student may petition to have applied to the master’s degree up to six semester hours of graduate credit earned while he or she was a graduate nondegree student.
+A degree-seeking student may petition to have applied to the master’s degree up to six semester hours of graduate credit earned while they were a graduate nondegree student.

 Exchange students.
 A graduate student who is admitted to the University through a reciprocal exchange program is classified as a nondegree student.
 An exchange student may not register for more than two long-session semesters and one summer session.
 The transferability of academic credit to the student’s home institution is determined by the home institution.

 An exchange student who wishes to take a graduate course must 1) obtain the approval of the instructor and of the graduate advisor for the program that offers the course, 2) meet all course prerequisites and, 3) meet any other requirements affecting nondegree students.
 An exchange student may later apply for admission to the University as a degree-seeking graduate student.
-To do so, he or she must submit the usual test scores, application fee, and other required material by the graduate program’s deadline.
+To do so, the student must submit the usual test scores, application fee, and other required material by the graduate program’s deadline.

 Exchange students admitted as undergraduate nondegree students.
-If an undergraduate nondegree exchange student is later admitted to the Graduate School, graduate courses that he or she took as an undergraduate nondegree exchange student may not be counted toward a graduate degree.
+If an undergraduate nondegree exchange student is later admitted to the Graduate School, graduate courses that they took as an undergraduate nondegree exchange student may not be counted toward a graduate degree.

 Each graduate program sets its own application deadline.
 Applications typically open on September 1 for the following year.
 Few graduate programs admit new students for the spring semester; those that do generally have deadlines no later than October 1.
 Deadlines posted are the dates by which all documents and test scores must be received.
-It is the applicant’s responsibility to meet the deadline set by the graduate program.
+It is the applicant’s responsibility to monitor their application status, to ensure all required items are submitted, and to meet the deadline set by the graduate program.
 A list of program deadlines is published by the Graduate School.
 Applicants should complete and submit their applications, as well as all supporting documents, well in advance of the application deadline.
 Certain items, such as test scores, take several weeks to arrive and applicants should plan accordingly.